 Varon has won multiple Emmy Awards in Traffic Reporting, Specialty Programming, Spot News, and Features.
 Also, she has been honored with several Peter Lisagor Awards, including one for her "Weekender" series, a weekly roundup of metro Chicago events.
 The Girl Scouts recognized her as a role model with their "Girls Scouts of the USA Thanks Badge."
 Additionally, she won the Illinois Broadcasters Association's Silver Dome Award for her breast cancer special, "Faces of Inspiration."

 Most recently, Varon has published "On the Road with Roz: Adventures in Travel and Life," a delightful and heartening collection of words and images detailing her travels on Route 66 and around the world with her family.

-Varon is a 2006 breast cancer survivor.
-She works diligently to help heighten cancer prevention and awareness and is an in-demand motivational speaker.
-As an advocate, she works with the American Cancer Society's "Making Strides against Breast Cancer."
+As a breast cancer survivor, Varon works diligently to help heighten cancer prevention and awareness and is an in-demand motivational speaker.
+An animal lover, she volunteers much of her time to the Anti-Cruelty Society and PAWS Chicago.

 Roz Varon takes a look at what's going on in the city and suburbs this weekend.